-- The manuscript must present research completed by one or more undergraduate students.
+The manuscript must present research completed by one or more undergraduate students.
 Authors may be asked to provide proof of undergraduate status.
-Students may submit manuscripts after graduation as long as all research was conducted during their undergraduate career.
+Students may submit manuscripts up to 6 months after graduation as long as all research was conducted during their undergraduate career.

 Research manuscripts submitted to JYI should contain the following sections:

 Every manuscript should begin with a title page that includes the following information: